African Hospitality Feasibility Studies & Market Entry in Africa for 2026

 Question from: Salma Abu-Deif - Sustainability Advisor, Cairo Egypt

 Example: A development fund mandated an ESG impact assessment for a new safari lodge in Southern Africa.
-The resulting plan, which included a 40% local hiring target, staff training and a partnership with a conservation trust, became the key differentiator, attracting premium financing from a development finance institution focused on sustainable tourism.
+The resulting plan, which included a 40% local hiring target, staff training and a strong partnership with a conservation trust, became the key differentiator, attracting premium financing from a development finance institution (DFI) focused on sustainable tourism.

 Salma, access insights related to your question...